 - Stand with feet hip-width apart and with a long resistance band in both hands about shoulder-width apart.

 - You want to keep your hands the right distance apart to keep tension on the band, so play around with different hand placements to see what works best for you.

 - Lift the band so that it is taught and in front of your chest.
 Slowly stretch both arms horizontally out to the sides as you widen the band across your chest.

 - Squeeze your shoulder blades then release slowly.

 Seated Dumbbell Shoulder Press

 This exercise, also known as the shoulder press, is going to be your key shoulder exercise.
-There are various variations to it like you can do it standing, do a barbell press, do a landmine press, etc. We chose the seated version of this move and recommend using dumbbells for a shoulder-friendlier variation of this move.
+There are various variations to it like you can do it standing, a barbell press, a landmine press, etc. We chose the seated version of this move and recommend using dumbbells for a shoulder-friendlier variation.
 This can be the main pressing movement on your shoulder day.

 This exercise is an effective multi joint movement that is often overlooked, thanks to the widely loved shoulder press.
 This move is an excellent shoulder builder and really fires the muscles up!
 We'll give you the dumbbell version since it is less challenging than using a barbell or weighted plate.